Tasmay-Tibrewal/edu-lm/readme.md

 ## Overview

-This application is a sophisticated multi-document PDF chat assistant that combines advanced OCR, AI language models, and audio processing capabilities.
-Built with Gradio, it provides an intuitive interface for uploading, processing, and conversing with multiple PDF documents simultaneously.
+This application is a sophisticated multi-media chat assistant that combines advanced OCR, AI language models, video processing, and audio capabilities.
+Built with Gradio, it provides an intuitive interface for uploading, processing, and conversing with multiple PDF documents and videos simultaneously.

 ### Key Capabilities

 - **Multi-document support**: Upload and manage multiple PDF files simultaneously
+- **Video integration**: Support for local video files and YouTube videos with embedded viewing
 - **Advanced OCR**: Extract text and images from PDFs using Mistral's OCR service
 - **AI-powered chat**: Conversation with document content using Gemini 2.5 Flash
 - **Voice interaction**: Speech-to-text input and text-to-speech output
 - **Real-time streaming**: Token-by-token response streaming for immediate feedback
 - **Persistent state**: Maintains chat history and document context across sessions
-- **Visual document preview**: Side-by-side document viewer with chat interface
+- **Unified media viewer**: Side-by-side document and video viewer with chat interface
+- **Structured data export**: Automatic generation of structured JSON data for documents and videos

 ---